 Now that your data set is structured, it is easy to find insight and share it with your organization in the form of aesthetically pleasing charts or graphs.
 Everyone will see precisely what your organization is doing right or wrong.
 Keep doing the good things, correct the bad things.
 You get the picture.

-For more info on the categorization features of salience, check out the documentation page.
+For more info on the categorization features of salience, check out the documentation site.